Usertestsk/sealedsecrets/README.md

 ## Using the secret in Docker

+1. Add certicificate and certificate key as that you could consume them as docker secrets.

-2. Crete secrets in Docker
+2. Crete secrets in Docker representing your key, CRT and site.conf:

 ```bash
  docker secret create site.key site.key